-The Pixel Watch 3 is Google’s latest flagship smartwatch, replacing the Google Pixel Watch 2 that arrived last October.
+The Pixel Watch 3 is Google’s latest flagship smartwatch, replacing the Google Pixel Watch 2 that arrived in October 2022.

-Both boast the latest Wear OS 5 software, offer excellent Fitbit integration, and are capable of delivering crucial health insights, making them top smartwatches for Android users.
+Both boast the latest Wear OS 5 software, offer excellent Fitbit integration, and can deliver crucial health insights, making them the top smartwatches for Android users.

 Yet, the Pixel Watch 3 is a better overall smartwatch.
-In fact, on account of the improved battery life and usability, we’ve graded the 45mm edition as the best watch for most Android phone users.
+In fact, because of the improved battery life and usability, we’ve graded the 45mm edition as the best watch for most Android phone users in 2025.

 For 41mm users, things are more complicated.
 There are display improvements and some exclusive new software perks, but none of the changes are reasons to upgrade from the Pixel Watch 2.